alajmo/sake/docs/ansible.md

 ## Directory Structure

 In Ansible you define hosts, playbooks, and optionally, roles.

-We've covered hosts already, but let's look at playbooks and roles.
+We've covered hosts already, but let's look at playbooks and roles:

-Playbooks are simply a collection of tasks that you define to run for a set of hosts.
+- Playbooks are simply a collection of tasks that you define to run for a set of hosts.

-Roles are a collection of tasks, files, templates, handlers, and a bunch of other stuff, which you can define to improve reusability.
+- Roles are a collection of tasks, files, templates, handlers, and a bunch of other stuff, which you can define to improve reusability.

 What you normally do is define one or multiple playbooks that are entry points to configuring servers.
 The playbook then refers to a set of roles, that further define the tasks, handlers, files, etc. that you use to configure your server.

 The roles have an opinionated and strict directory structure that you must adhere to (for instance, the `tasks` directory must have a `main.yaml`file for it to be picked up).

 One limitation with Ansible tasks is that you can only import task files, not individual tasks from a file.
 What you can do instead is define a tag for that specific task and then run the playbook with the `--tags` flag.
 I'm not sure why Ansible doesn't allow you to import specific tasks only.
-Also, be aware of cyclic dependencies, it seems Ansible doesn't detect them so you can an infinitive loop.
+Also, be aware of cyclic dependencies, Ansible doesn't detect them so you can end up with infinitive loops.

 sake on the other hand is like any other programming language, you import config files and can then reference specific tasks you intend to use.
 So you're free to structure your project any way you see fit.